-This article was written by Mark Elsaesser, CPA, Senior Accountant.
+This article was written by Mark Elsaesser, Senior Accountant.

 Whether you are a tax professional, accountant, financial advisor, cryptocurrency expert, or individual investor, it is safe to say that you have your hands full trying to stay current with the most recent regulations, reporting requirements, and market trends of the digital asset space.